 Habitat suitability values for each species are shown in Table 3.5.1.4.3-4.
-The habitat suitability curves for each species and the final Minimum Flow Habitat Study and Shoreline Stability Assessment Report will be included in the USR when it is filed with the Commission, no later than September 28, 2023.
+The habitat suitability curves for each species, along with the Minimum Flow Habitat Study and Shoreline Stability Assessment Report, were included in the USR filed with the Commission on September 26, 2023 (FERC Accession No. 20230926-5130).